Universes

 where the columns contain the custom type attributes.

-history = self.history(self._universe, 30) for time, data in history.iterrows(): for single_stock_data in data: self.log(f"{single_stock_data.symbol} CustomAttribute1 at {single_stock_data.end_time}: {single_stock_data['CustomAttribute1']}")
+# DataFrame where teh columns are the universe attributes: history_df = self.history(self._universe, 30, flatten=True) # Series where the values are lists of universe objects: history_series = self.history(self._universe, 30) for time, data in history_series.iterrows(): for single_stock_data in data: self.log(f"{single_stock_data.symbol} CustomAttribute1 at {single_stock_data.end_time}: {single_stock_data['CustomAttribute1']}")

 Selection Frequency

-Custom universes run on a schedule based on the EndTime
+Custom universes run on a schedule based on the end_time

 of your custom data objects.
 To adjust the selection schedule, see Schedule.